Verlect/SENG438A4/report.md

 Selenium and Sikulix are tools used for testing user interfaces, but they differ in how they store user input.
 Selenium uses locators based on HTML code, recording every click, scroll, and mouse position, while Sikulix uses image recognition to save user decisions.
 Depending on the UI being tested, one format may be more advantageous.
 For example, Sikulix may be better for interfaces with many buttons and images, while Selenium may be preferred for interfaces with lots of redirection and positioning.
 Both tools offer the advantage of automating test case execution, allowing users to record a test once without repeating the same actions.
 However, Sikulix may have the disadvantage of matching multiple elements on the interface.
 At the same time, Selenium may fail when something unexpected happens during test execution, such as not logging out before running the next test.
 Selenium also works on web-based applications, while Sikulix can be used for different GUI applications due to its image-based approach.

 # How the team work/effort was divided and managed

+The work was divided based of who did which class from the previous assignment, this is due to the fact that they would have a better idea of the class and also be able to determine where the mutation happened easier.
+Therefore, we are able to divide up the work evenly as the workload is also based off of the previous assignments assignments.

 # Difficulties encountered, challenges overcome, and lessons learned